Policy

 b.

-coverage was active as a result of the public employer appropriately completing
+Workers' compensation coverage was active because the public employer

 4.